Actindo-AG/Documentation/PIM/UserInterface/02a_List.md

   Date and time of the creation.
 In the *Create product* view, no date is displayed.

 - *Created by*
-  Name and username of the user who created the product.
+  Name and username of the user who created the offer.
 In the *Create product* view, no name is displayed.

 - ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add)
   Click this button to create a new offer.
 The [Add to a single connection ![Add to a single connection](../../Assets/Icons/Document.png "[Single connection]") ] button and the [Add to multiple connections ![Multiple connections](../../Assets/Icons/Documents.png "[Multiple connections]") ] button are displayed.